riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 The wave equation is a model for how waves move through space.
 It is a function of two variables, location and time: $F(x, t)$.
 At the moment the electron is observed, time is no longer a variable and is held constant since it does not change.
 In quantum computing, how the wave moves is not a concern of ours, so we do not use time as a variable.

-This section is self contained, the information presented here isn't used in the following chapters.
-It is included to provide a foundation for where qubits come from.
 The rest of this document is dedicated towards explaining the rules governing qubits and their interactions, this is the only section which makes an attempt at showing where the rules are derived from.
-An inquiring mind may ask "why do qubits follow these rules specifically?" and the only answer is because they follow the laws of quantum mechanics.
+An inquiring mind may ask "why do qubits follow these rules specifically?" and the only answer is because they follow from the laws of quantum mechanics.

 ###  [2.2](#QCSG)   Modeling Waves with Vectors

 The fundamental unit of information in classical computers are bits.
 They can either be on or off.
 There are only two possible states.
 Figure 2.1.2 shows a probability function which is continuous, there are an infinite number of locations, each with their own probability of being observed at said location.
 To make these probability functions palatable to computer scientists, the probability functions need to be transformed into binary.

-There is no particular reason why we must make the continuous function binary, we could divide it into 3 sections and transformed into a _trit_, the fundamental unit of information with three states.
-We could also divide it into 4, 5, 10, 29, 7326, or any number of discrete sections.
-We could even leave it continuous, without ever dividing it into sections.
-The only reason for dividing the function into two sections is because  there are already many decades worth of development in computer science which is in binary.
+There are already many decades worth of development in computer science which is in binary.
 Having two states allows quantum computer scientists to create algorithms, build architectures, and store data based on classical computers without factoring in a change of radix.
+Another reason for dividing the continuous function into two sections is because it makes many physical implementations of qubits easier.

-To extend our example from the previous section, we can convert to binary by drawing a line across our wall to see if the electron is observed above or below the line.
-The electron has a probability $\alpha^{2}$ of being above the line where $\alpha^{2}$ is $0\leq\alpha^{2}\leq1$.
-There is also a probability of $\beta^{2} = 1-\alpha^{2}$ that the electron is below the line where $\beta^{2}$ is also $0\leq\beta^{2}\leq1$.
+To extend our example from the previous section, we can convert to binary by drawing a line across our wall and seeing if the electron is observed above or below the line.
+The electron has a probability $p$ of being above the line where $p$ is $0\leq p\leq1$.
+There is also a probability of $q = 1-p$ that the electron is below the line where $q$ is also $0\leq q\leq1$.

 <img src="resources\img\2.2_electron_prob.png" width="650px"/>

 <center><i>Figure 2.2.1 - Electron Colliding with a Discretely Sectioned Wall</i></center>

 What we have just described is known as a _probabilistic bit_, or _pbit_.
-A pbit is a bit which has a certain probability or being off, which we have denoted above as $\alpha^{2}$.
-It also has a certain probability of being on, which we have denoted above as $\beta^{2}$.
-As both these values are probabilities, they are constrained to $\alpha^2+\beta^2=1$.
+A pbit is a bit which has a certain probability or being off, which we have denoted above as $p$.
+It also has a certain probability of being on, which we have denoted above as $q$.
+As both these values are probabilities, they are constrained to $p+q=1$.
 The concept of a pbit is not exclusive to quantum, they also are used in binary classifiers from machine learning, random number generators, etc.

 Our goal is to convert a wave equation like the sine function into a pbit.
 One of the first things a precalculus course teaches is the relationship between trigonometric functions and circles.
 Taking a look at the unit circle, we can see the X and Y coordinates of the circle with radius 1 are the outputs of the cosine and sine functions.